-- RCA will be closed Monday, May 27th for Memorial Day
+- RCA will be closed on Wednesday, January 1st, 2014 for New Years Day

 - Here is a list of all the days RCA will be closed in 2013 (subject to changes)

 - The Parent Support Group meets the last Wednesday of every month from 6:30pm-8:00pm, and meets from January through October.
-The next Parent Support Group meets on Wednesday, May 29, 2013.
 Please contact James Rechs with any questions.
 Click here to view the 2013 Parent Support Group Schedule.

 Sibling Support Group:

-This new support group started in January 2013.
-The third Sibling Support Group will meet Wednesday, May 29, 2013.
+This support group started in January 2013.
 This is an exciting program offered just for brothers and sisters of kids with autism.
 The sibling support group will meet several times a year and gives siblings a unique opportunity to talk with other kids who understand what it is like to have a sibling with special needs.
 Click here for more information.
-Please contact James Rechs (email@example.com) or Kelli Branstad (kellibranstad@
+Please contact James Rechs (firstname.lastname@example.org) or Kelli Branstad (kellibranstad@

 rcautism.com with any questions.